Gunnvant/Self-Paced-Content/python/interview_prep/python/practice_ex_1/writeup.md

 Use the `peter_pan.txt`.
 Download the file [here](https://drive.google.com/file/d/1D4q06bZ_hSEICxE8j843N4KasLq8YWPq/view?usp=sharing)  to answer the questions.

 a.
-The number of characters in the file are?
+The number of characters in the file are.
+(Consider whitespaces, semi colons, line breaks etc also as part of character set)?

 1. 274394
 2. 274951